pradeep1991singh/cordova-plugin-secure-key-store/README.md

 # cordova-plugin-secure-key-store
-Cordova plugin for secure saving keys to device
+Cordova plugin for securely saving keys to device

-## Installation:
+## Installation

 The plugin can be installed via the Cordova command line interface: